Let's Stop Building APIs Around a Network Hack

 Maybe you can remove the "ish" from your RESTish APIs by focusing more on your API as a state machine now that you're not quite as scared of making more HTTP calls.

-These previous solution were far from perfect, and I'm going to write about real-world issues I've struggled through with compound documents in the next article (done!)
+These previous solutions were far from perfect, and I'm going to write about real-world issues I've struggled through with compound documents in the next article (done!).
 I don't think anyone should rush out and change everything right now, but recognize the changing environment around the web.

 As the web evolves the standards evolve to meet changing requirements, and as they evolve we no longer need as many hacks to get the job done.
 Frontend developers aren't make CSS image sprites anymore, and JS/CSS combination is going away too.